Best films on Disney+ in November 2024

 2000 | Stephen Frears | 113 mins | 15

-Summary:Stephen Frears of Dangerous Liaisons and The Queen fame is in assured rom-com territory here, transferring the setting of Nick Hornby’s 1995 novel over to Chicago from London.
-It features John Cusack as Rob Gordon, who following a breakup recounts painful romantic experiences to the camera.
-High Fidelity was also Jack Black’s calling card for a while as he pushed towards A-list status.
+Summary:Stephen Frears of Dangerous Liaisons and The Queen fame is in assured rom-com territory here.
+He transfers the setting of Nick Hornby's 1995 novel over to Chicago from London.
+It features John Cusack as Rob Gordon who, following a break-up, recounts painful romantic experiences to the camera.
+High Fidelity was also Jack Black's calling card for a while as he pushed towards A-list status.

-Why you should watch: The film was once ranked by Empire readers as the 446th greatest movie of all-time, and in his review for The Observer, Philip French noted its extraordinary humour and the “immense skill” in which it was crafted.
+Why you should watch: The film was once ranked by Empire readers as one of the greatest movies of all-time.
+In his review for The Observer, Philip French noted its extraordinary humour and the "immense skill" in which it was crafted.
+It's a chance to see John Cusack doing what he does best - being likeable, quirky, and funny.

 Available now